bearcast24/CIS322/src/README.txt

-These files should be in a WSGI directory for Apache to serve.
+These files should be in a WSGI directory for Apache to serve:

 Run:
 app.py - python code that is run when the webserver starts

+Webserver settings:
+config.py - python code for webserver settings
 Edit for settings:
-config.py - python code that sets up the configuration for the webserver lost_config.json - config file that config.py accesses for its data
+lost_config.json - config file for config.py to parce for settings data